FREQUENTLY ASKED QUESTIONS

 Are there any other restrictions?

 Yes, large bags and backpacks aren’t allowed inside the Vatican either.
 So, if you are going to bring a bag make sure to bring a small one.
 Other prohibited items include – large umbrellas, tripods, selfie sticks, pocket knives and glass bottles.
 If you don’t plan in advance you will be required to check these items in the Vatican cloakroom upon entering.
 While there is no cost to use this facility, it is inconvenient as the exit is located at the opposite end of the entrance.
-This means, at the end of your tour, you will be required to walk 20 mins back to the entrance to retrieve your belongings or forfeit direct access to St. Peter’s Basilica.

 What are the rules on photography?